Symptoms of Dysautonomia

 Lilly's Story On August 1st of 2015, our youngest daughter Lilly (12 years old at the time), became terribly nauseous on our road trip across the country.
 The next two weeks of our trip she spent in bed, at hospitals, and in immense pain.
 She had signs and symptoms of odd nervous system dysfunctions before we left, but we had no idea our journey would not end when we returned home.
 The journey to understanding her debilitating health issue took five years, hundreds of thousands of dollars, and is compiled into this document.

-She came close to death two times, the days she could not walk from the bedroom to the kitchen were unnumbered, and her pain was inconsolable and unstoppable.
+Lilly came close to death two times, the days she could not walk from the bedroom to the kitchen were unnumbered, and her pain was inconsolable and unstoppable.
 She lost all but two friends, who both lived far away, as teenagers did not know how to react or respond to her illness.

 She could not attend much of school, school dances, sport activities or functions, and yet, she awoke every day determined.
 She journaled, studied, tried countless supplements for a wide variety of symptoms, had more tests run on her body that any person I have ever known, and today cannot wait to help other children persevere their health trials.
+With her Dysautonomia under control, she is thriving as a florist in her local community, and is a happy young lady!
+There are answers - and you are just a click away from learning them!

 The Coca Test For Food Sensitivities 📽